Logan's Run (film): Plot

-Lara Lindsay played the woman runner and was the uncredited voice of the city computer.
-Gary Morgan played Billy, the leader of a group of kids called the Cubs.
-Michelle Stacy played Mary 2, the little girl in the Cubs.

 Production

 Development

 MGM's early attempts to adapt the book led to development hell.
 Producer George Pal's attempt was troubled in 1969 by competing views of what the film's story should be, including the possibility of incorporating symbolism of real-life issues, in comparison to screenwriter Richard Maibaum's vision.

 Rewriting Maibaum's screenplay would have taken between two and three months, and the budget would have had to have been reassessed.
 Pal became concerned the delays would cause the film to miss the wave of success science fiction was enjoying with 2001: A Space Odyssey and Planet of the Apes in 1968.

 American International Pictures offered to buy Pal's projects, including Logan's Run, for $200,000, but MGM declined, only willing to accept a minimum of $350,000.
 Pal left the project to produce Doc Savage: The Man of Bronze (1975) for Warner Bros.

 Saul David assumed responsibility in 1974, with Soylent Green author Stanley R. Greenberg assigned to write.
 Greenberg devised the idea of Carrousel, but afterwards dropped off the project.
 David Zelag Goodman wrote a nearly completely new screenplay, raising the age of death from 21 to 30 to allow for more actors to be considered for casting.